dafenner/CrowdQCplus/README.md

 ## Reference
 Please reference the following paper when using CrowdQC+:

 Fenner, D., Bechtel, B., Demuzere, M., Kittner, J. and Meier, F.: CrowdQC+ – A quality-control for crowdsourced air-temperature observations enabling world-wide urban climate applications.
-Frontiers in Environmental Science (submitted).
+Frontiers in Environmental Science (in revision).